nusCS2113-AY1819S1/website/admin/project-deliverables.md

 **When, where**: Week 13 lecture

 {{ icon_important_big_red }} **Grading**:
-* Your performance in the practical exam will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).
+* Your performance in the practical exams will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).
 * You will be graded based on your effectiveness as a tester (e.g., the percentage of the bugs you found, the nature of the bugs you found) and how far off your evaluation/estimates are from the evaluator consensus. %%&nbsp;Explanation: we understand that you have limited expertise in this area; hence, we penalize only if your inputs don't seem to be based on a sincere effort to test/evaluate.%%
 * The bugs found in your product by others ==will affect your v1.4 marks==.
 You will be given a chance to reject false-positive bug reports.